 (8) An extension may be given even though the termination day has passed.

-[Section 93M inserted by No. 42 of 2004 s.
+[Section 93M inserted: No. 42 of 2004 s.
 79.]

 93N.
 Special evaluation if worker’s condition has not stabilised sufficiently

 (1) This section applies if, after the expiry of the period of 6 months after the day that would have been the termination day had there been no extension under section 93M(4), an approved medical specialist certifies that the worker’s condition has not stabilised to the extent required for a normal evaluation of the worker’s degree of permanent whole of person impairment to be made in accordance with sections 146A and 146C.